devkral/timelineomat/README.md

 ## Usage

-There are 3 different functions which also exist as methods of the TimelineOMat class
+There are 4 different functions which also exist as methods of the TimelineOMat class

 - streamline_event_times: checks how to short the given event to fit into the timelines.
 Without a timeline the result can be used for sorting (see section later)
 - streamline_event: uses streamline_event_times plus setters to update the event and returns event
 - transform_events_to_times: transforms timelines to TimeRangeTuple for e.g. databases
+- ordered_insert: insert an event in a timeline so it stays ordered.
+By default an offset is returned.
+It can be used in case of ascending inserts to improve the performance

+ordered_insert also takes the parameters direction and offset (direction can be set on TimelineOMat).
+This allows performant inserts and collision checks.

+When ordered_insert is called with offset 0 or unset it is safe to call even when the insertion order is chaotic

+The timeline must be ordered anyway for ordered_insert

 ``` python